babylonhealth/ios-playbook/Cookbook/Technical-Documents/DangerRules.md

 This will report swiftlint violations as inline comments (warnings) in the Pull Request.

-Only `.swift` files that are part of the PR (added, modified or renamed by the PR) are linted by this rule.
+Only `.swift` files that are part of the PR are linted by this rule; so only violations in files that were added/modified/renamed by the PR will be reported.
+This is to ensure that we don't introduce new violations, and that we fix existing violations on any file we touch or update.